A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Mathematical modelling of the scenario

-Combining the different growth and damping rates given by Eqs.~\eqref{eq:shear}, \eqref{eq:growth_TI}, \eqref{eq:cas}, \eqref{eq:diss2} and \eqref{eq:induc}, we find that the magnetic field evolution is governed by the following equations
+Combining the different growth and damping rates given by Eqs.~\eqref{eq:shear}, \eqref{eq:growth_TI}, \eqref{eq:cas}, \eqref{eq:diss2}, and \eqref{eq:induc}, we find that the magnetic field evolution is governed by the following equations:

-Equations~\eqref{eq:omg_evol}--\eqref{eq:Br_evol} are solved for a typical \SI{5}{}-\SI{10}{s} old PNS using the function odeint from the Python package SciPy.
-The PNS mass and radius are $M_{\rm PNS}=\SI{1.5}{M_{\odot}}$ and $r=\SI{12}{km}$, so the average density is $\rho=\SI{4.1e14}{g.cm^{-3}}$.
-The moment of inertia is estimated using Eq.~(12) from \citet{lattimer2005}
+Equations~\eqref{eq:omg_evol}--\eqref{eq:Br_evol} are solved for a typical PNS of \SI{5}{}-\SI{10}{s} in age using the odeint function from the Python package SciPy.
+The PNS mass and radius are $M_{\rm PNS}=\SI{1.5}{M_{\odot}}$ and $r=\SI{12}{km}$, and so the average density is $\rho=\SI{4.1e14}{g.cm^{-3}}$.
+The moment of inertia is estimated using Eq.~(12) from \citet{lattimer2005}:

-The Brunt-V\"{a}is\"{a}l\"{a} frequency $N$ is not constant through the PNS and its value will also depend on the equation of state.
-We fix it to a typical value $N=\SI{4e3}{s^{-1}}$ in agreement with the 1D core-collapse supernova (CCSN) simulations from \citet[Chap.
-5]{hudepohl2014} that use the EOS LS220 \citep{lattimer1991} for the PNS.